Marat Ahmetjanov

-Marat Mūratūly Ahmetjanov (Note: Марат Мұратұлы Ахметжанов, /kk/) (born 22 December 1964) is a Kazakh politician and military officer.
-Since September 2023 he has been serving as Äkim of Akmola Region.
+Marat Mūratūly Ahmetjanov (Note: Марат Мұратұлы Ахметжанов, /kk/) (born 22 December 1964) is a Kazakh politician and military officer, who serves as Äkim of Akmola Region since September 2023.

 Before that, Ahmetjanov was the Minister of Internal Affairs of Kazakhstan from 2022 to 2023.

 Biography

 Early life and education

 Ahmetjanov was born in the settlement of Akchetau, Karaganda Region on 22 December 1964.
 He served in the navy in 1983–1986.
 Ahmetjanov graduated from the Law Department, Karagandy State University in 1991.

 Career

 Right after graduation, Ahmetjanov joined the City of Temirtau Prosecutor's Office as a trainee and later as an investigator.
 As he rose in rank, Ahmetjanov held executive positions in the General Prosecutor's Office, Ministry of Justice and Ministry of Internal Affairs of the Republic of Kazakhstan.

 In particular, he served as a senior investigator of major cases in the General Prosecutor's Office and a Head of Regional Investigators Unit.
 In 1996–1997, Ahmetjanov served as the Head of Grave Felonies Unit of the State Investigation Committee, and later led the Investigation Division of the Military Investigation Department.

 In 1998–2001, Ahmetjanov served as deputy director of the Investigation Department and later as Deputy Chairman of the Judicial Decree Enforcement Committee under the Ministry of Justice of the Republic of Kazakhstan.

 He held positions of the Prosecutor of the Pavlodar Region and South Kazakhstan Region from 2003 until 2009.
 Later he was appointed Chairman of the Judicial Statistics and Special Records Committee of the General Prosecutor's Office and in 2012, Ahmetjanov came to lead Kazakhstan's Anti-Corruption Agency.

-He was appointed Kazakhstan's Minister of Internal Affairs on February 25, 2022, and relieved of that position on September 2, 2023, to become the akim of Akmola Region.
+He was appointed Kazakhstan's Minister of Internal Affairs on 25 February 2022, and relieved of that position on 2 September 2023, to become the akim of Akmola Region.